Welcome to the United Church of Sun City

 Click below to download a recent issue of our monthly newsletter.

-Converse and Connect: Lisa Dunbar, our Parish Nurse, continues the Wednesday morninggroup at 10:00 am.
+Converse and Connect: Lisa Dunbar, our Parish Nurse, continues the Wednesday morning group at 9:00 am.
 The group is an interactive class about resiliency.
 Come join in the fun of conversing and connecting together!

 Ladies Lunch - 1 pm on the second Thursday of each month at George’s Lakeview Café.
-Join us; about 5 to 10 people meet monthly.
+Join us; about 10-12 people meet monthly.
 RSVP Hedy Hall (Activity Fellowship Committee) or the office at 623-933-0058.

 Men's Breakfast - On the first Tuesday of every month at 8am at George's Lakeview Café.
 About 5 to 10 people meet monthly.
 Contact the church office for more information 623-933-0058.